Principle of Charity

 Most likely a conversation will not result in everyone feeling perfect afterwards

-Finding a perfect solution that has no potential downsides and everyone agrees might be impossible
+Finding a perfect solution that has no potential downsides and everyone agrees on might be impossible

 Sometimes making things better now is more valuable than spending a long time trying to find something perfect